oplS16projects/Visual-data-Ryan-Cauble-and-Cody-Mulkern/README.md

 To verify if our results are correct we could compare the output to known working statistics applications.
 For the visual part, well if we see a graph then chances are that it worked to at least some degree.

+## Architecture Diagram
+Upload the architecture diagram you made for your slide presentation to your repository, and include it in-line here.

+Create several paragraphs of narrative to explain the pieces and how they interoperate.

 ## Work Plan and Schedule

 This project will be accomplished is steps.
 The first things that will be worked on is the database and extracting